 LLCs Avoid Double Taxation

 Perhaps the biggest tax benefit of LLCs is their ability to avoid double taxation.
-Unless an LLC elects to be taxed as a C corporation—something that almost never happens in the real estate investment context—the LLC passes all income through to the owners, who report it on their own tax returns.
+Unless an LLC elects to be taxed as a C corporation—something that rarely happens in the real estate investment context—the LLC passes all income through to the owners, who report it on their tax returns.
 Because the LLC is not taxed separately from the owners, all income earned by the LLC is taxed only once, when it is earned by the LLC.

 LLCs Save Taxes on Contributions and Distributions of Appreciated Property